-There are some instances where you cannot wait 3 months for collecting results and you will need quick results, this is where 10 day test kits will help you.
+There are some instances where you cannot wait 3 months for collecting results and you will need quick results, this is where 10-day test kits will help you.

-If you are looking to sell or buy a house, then buying a 10 day radon detector is the best option for you.
-To purchase a pair of 10 day radon passive radon detectors simply click the link down below:
+If you are looking to sell or buy a house, then buying a 10-day radon detector is the best option for you.
+To purchase a pair of 10-day radon passive radon detectors simply click the link down below:

 There are important things you need to consider when purchasing passive radon detectors which are listed down below:

-- Passive radon detectors do not have any display (which is why it is passive and not active) so you will not know whether you have high or low radon levels until the detectors are sent to the laboratory and analysed.
+- Passive radon detectors do not have any display (which is why it is passive and not active) so you will not know whether you have high or low radon levels until the detectors are sent to the laboratory and analyzed.